-It is a legal requirement for students whose families live overseas to have a Guardian resident in the UK, and your parents have chosen S.O.G.A to provide this service for you.
+This is a message intended for all students who are becoming apart of the SOGA family.
+It is a legal requirement for students whose families live overseas to have a Guardian resident in the UK, and your parents have chosen SOGA to provide this service for you.

-Help you make the most of your time with your Host Family so that you achieve your social goals
+to help you make the most of your time with your Host Family so that you achieve your social goals.

 Host families provide a home from home accommodation for you during half-terms and exeats.
 They have a responsibility to protect and care for you in a safe and secure environment.

 Upon your arrival, host families will welcome you and explain their house rules.